West Coast Fever: Head coaches

-West Coast Fever Reserves team
+West Coast Fever Reserves

 The reserve team of West Coast Fever is known as the Fever Reserves, and previously known as the Western Sting.
-This team currently plays in the Super Netball Reserves competition, which began in 2024, after rebranding from the Australian Netball League.
+This team currently plays in the Super Netball Reserves competition, which began in 2024, after rebranding from the Australian Netball Championships and prior to that, the Australian Netball League.
 The Fever Reserves team won the 2025 premiership, beating the Melbourne Mavericks in the grand final 67-57.